2026-04-08

 As we navigate the crucial distinction between a God who is separate from creation and a God who is distinct within it, we begin to see that the physical universe is the perfect vessel for Divine self-expression.
 Matter matters because it is the medium through which the infinite Creator relates to the finite creature, a truth that reaches its breathtaking climax in the person of Jesus Christ.
 For the curious mind seeking a faith that is both intellectually rigorous and deeply embodied, it becomes evident that panentheism is a logical corollary which naturally flows from the Trinity and Incarnation.

 In the words of the musical prophet Bob Dylan, we all "gotta serve somebody".
 It is not a question of whether we will serve, but who or what we serve.
 Some think they can live a naive form of "anarchy" in which they are ruled by nothing and no one.
-But even if we think we live an "autarchy" (where we are ruled by self alone), we will find we are really ruled by our own compulsions, as we seek and serve power or profit, pleasure or praise.
-The only way out is to choose to serve the One who alone is Good because he alone is fully God: Jesus the Christ, the Messiah, the One chosen to lead us into abundant life.
+But even if we think we live an "autarchy" (where we are ruled by self alone), we will find we are really ruled by our own compulsions and cravings, fears and hatreds.
+In contrast to all the idols and addictions, rulers and forces of this world— power, pleasure, praise, pride, popularity, and possessions— we seek to follow Christ alone.
 Thus, Christarchy is our commitment to serve Christ as the Source, Ruler, and Goal of every dimension of life.

 Over the last two decades I have developed a Prayermap as my primary way to implement Christarchy and practice Christ in my everyday life and community.
 The ultimate purpose of Christarchy is to form Christlike Communities of persons who embody Christ.
 As C.S.
 Lewis has said about our common life in Christ's Body: "The Church exists for nothing else but to draw [people] into Christ, to make them little christs.
 If they are not doing that, all the cathedrals, clergy, missions, sermons, even the Bible itself, are simply a waste of time.
 God became Man for no other purpose."
 This final goal of becoming "little christs" can be summed up in the ten points of C.H.R.I.S.T.L.I.K.E.:

-RECONCILING: We restore right relationships with God, each other, and ourselves through Love, forgiveness, and community building.
+• RECONCILING: We restore right relationships with God, each other, and ourselves through forgiveness, community building, and character formation.

 Each of these concepts is deep and rich, inviting us into the Divine Life of Jesus Christ.
 Each concept could be— and has been— explored in their own essays and chapters and books written across Christian history.
 However, to orient ourselves to each of these concepts, we will provide a brief introduction and Scriptural basis to explore the meaning of these concepts below, so we can see how "Christarchy forms Christlike Communities".
 The perceptive reader will note that five of these concepts are mainly about our worldview and theology: Christocentric, Incarnational, Trinitarian, Katholic, and Embracing.
 The other five concepts are primarily about how we practice: Healing, Reconciling, Sacramental, Liberating, and Inspired.
 Together these outline a "faith and practice" which is effective in helping us embody Christ.
 So let's dive in: